Dethridge wheel: History

 Due to the fact that Australia is vulnerable to drought and loss of water, The flow of water had to be regulated to ensure that there was a sustainable and efficient use of the water in irrigation.
 The Dethridge Wheel was not the only invention that was developed by John Dethridge, but it is widely regarded as one of the most influential pieces of machinery that he is credited with inventing.

-The Dethridge Wheel was used until the 21st century and there are several countries that use its technological insights.
+The Dethridge wheel was used until the 21st century and there are several countries that use its technological insights.
 Due to its consistent use many people, especially in Australia, have an appreciation for the tool.
-In 1965, A memorial was erected in Griffith, New South Wales, Australia to commemorate the Dethridge Wheel and the Murrumbidgee Irrigation Area.
+In 1965, a memorial was erected in Griffith, New South Wales, Australia to commemorate the Dethridge Wheel and the Murrumbidgee Irrigation Area.
 The Murrumbidgee Irrigation Area or "MIA" is a portion of the Riverina Area which was established to bring water from local rivers to assist food production.

 Past use

-The Dethridge Wheel was developed to measure water levels in irrigation canals as the water passed over land.
-The Dethridge Wheel has been described as "simple" by faculty at the Darmstadt University of Applied Sciences as it used uncomplicated technology to measure the volume of water that passed through it.
+The Dethridge wheel was developed to measure water levels in irrigation canals as the water passed over land.
+It has been described as "simple" by faculty at the Darmstadt University of Applied Sciences as it used uncomplicated technology to measure the volume of water that passed through it.
 The wheel functioned by allowing water to pass under it, in turn causing the wheel to spin.
 The speed of the wheel's rotations while water was passing through would then be measured and would provide accurate data concerning the use of water for farmers throughout Australia.

-The wheel was an influential tool for water usage and sustainability throughout the 20th Century.
-One of the locations where the Dethridge Wheel was continually used includes the Murray-Darling Basin Area.
+The wheel was an influential tool for water usage and sustainability throughout the 20th century.
+One of the locations where the Dethridge wheel was used continually is the Murray-Darling Basin Area.
 The area is 1061000 e6km2 and encompasses the Murray and Darling rivers, which are among the longest rivers in all of the Australian Continent.

-In 1950, a quarterly review of irrigated dairy farms in Victoria, Australia was released.
+In 1950, a quarterly review of irrigated dairy farms in Victoria was released.
 It mentioned the use of the Dethridge wheel as a water measurement device and said, "Figures for water used must be treated with reserve due to the difficulties associated with the measurement of water delivered to farms, even where the Dethridge wheels are installed".
 Early first-hand accounts of the Dethridge wheels use in the 1950s provide evidence of the importance of the wheel as an irrigation tool in Australia.